 - Number of high-tech components in the vehicle

 - Driving habits and routine vehicle maintenance

-There are advantages and disadvantages to owning an MBI if you are a used car owner.
-In many cases, it is wise to consider purchasing an extended warranty rather than mechanical breakdown insurance for a used car.
+There are advantages and disadvantages to owning an MBI.
+In many cases, it is wise to consider purchasing an extended warranty rather than mechanical breakdown insurance.

-Below, we share three pros and cons of purchasing an MBI policy for a used car.
+Below, we share three pros and cons of purchasing an MBI policy.

 - No down payment: Extended warranty companies sometimes require a sizable down payment and MBI policies do not usually require a down payment.
 However, our review team found that leading extended warranty providers such as CARCHEX may be willing to waive a down payment.

-- Work with your insurance provider: If you like your current auto insurance provider and they offer MBI, you can simply work with them to add mechanical breakdown coverage to your policy.
+- Work with your insurance provider: If you like your current car insurance company and they offer MBI, you can simply work with them to add mechanical breakdown coverage to your policy.
 This will save you time researching extended warranties, which are not sold by insurance companies.